Entanglement generation in a quantum network with finite quantum memory lifetime: Introduction

 \section{Introduction}

-In recent years much research efforts have been focused on the development of quantum communication networks \cite{Sangouard2011,Bao2012,Chen2007,Jin2015,Sun2017,Leent2020,Dideriksen2021,Pompili2021,Duan2001}.
+In recent years, many research efforts have focused on developing quantum communication networks and sharing quantum entanglement among spatially separated qubits~\cite{Sangouard2011,Bao2012,Chen2007,Jin2015,Sun2017,Leent2020,Dideriksen2021,Pompili2021,Duan2001, Yang2013EntanglementGeneration}.
 Small linear quantum networks (with maximum distance in a pair of nodes up to about 100 km) have already been demonstrated~\cite{Wang2021, Eden2021}.
-Theoretical development of network protocols has reached its third generation, which is separated against the ways of how quantum state error correction is implemented~\cite{lukin2016optimal-archs}.
+Theoretical development of network protocols has reached its third generation.
+The generations are classified by methods adopted to suppress loss and operation errors by either heralded entanglement generation or quantum error correction~\cite{lukin2016generations}.
 The first two generations are based on heralded entanglement generation, requiring signaling back to communicating nodes about the generation status.
 The third generation of the quantum network is free from this obligation that significantly limits the network throughput.
 However, the third generation networks make severe demands on the fidelity of quantum gates that are now incompatible with today's hardware's characteristics~\cite{flamini2018review,lukin2016generations}.

 Currently, available quantum hardware components are still far from allowing the realization of a fully functional first-generation network for long-distance end-to-end quantum communication~\cite{wehner2018vision}.
 Key bottlenecks include limited coherence time of qubits and photon loss in the quantum channel medium between the end-nodes.
-While the latter issue can, in principle, be overcome by using quantum repeaters~\cite{Chen2007,Bao2012, mmm2007prl, simon2014multiplexing2, rate-loss2015pra, simon2020nearterm, vardoyan2021stoch}, the former has been a persistent impediment to progress in quantum communication in particular and quantum information technologies in general.
+While the latter issue can, in principle, be overcome by using quantum repeaters~\cite{Chen2007,Bao2012, mmm2007prl, rate-loss2015pra, Kok2017,simon2020nearterm, vardoyan2021stoch}, including multimode solutions with multiplexing~\cite{multiplex3,simon2014multiplexing2,Pu2017,Dam2017,Forbes2020,Lipka2021,multiplexing1}, the former has been a persistent impediment to progress in quantum communication in particular and quantum information technologies in general.
+The multi-path routing~\cite{Laurenza2017,Pant2019}, involving multiple paths for routing entanglement between a pair of end-users, can enable a long-distance entanglement generation rate with a higher rate than what is possible with a linear repeater chain~\cite{Pirandola2019}.